segmentio/segment-docs/src/connections/destinations/catalog/actions-google-analytics-4-web/index.md

 ### Data is not sent to Google

-In order for data to be sent downstream to Google Analytics, check your mappings to ensure that:
-1. The **Set Configuration Fields** mapping is enabled in your mappings.
+In order for data to be sent downstream to Google Analytics, check your mappings to ensure that the **Set Configuration Fields** mapping is enabled in your mappings and the **Page Views** setting is toggled on.
-2. You've added at least one other event mapping for an event you want to send to Google Analytics.

 The **Set Configuration Fields** mapping is required for data to be sent downstream because it sets configuration to Measurement ID and establishes data flow using the `config` command.
-If you have no enabled mappings other than **Set Configuration Fields**, the GA4 destination does not send events downstream.

 ### Duplicate `page_view` events in GA4